martinthomson/http-replay/draft-thomson-http-replay.md

 Using early data exposes a client to the risk that their request is replayed.
 A retried or replayed request can produce different side effects on the server.
-That might be used for traffic analysis.
+That might be used for traffic analysis to recover information about requests or the resources those requests target.

 # IANA Considerations